 Hint: Slicing garlic into thin pieces is time-consuming and risky if your knife skills need improvement.
 I love this inexpensive Garlic Slicer from Oxo.
 Plus, it works for slicing ginger too! (non-affiliate link.
 I just love it!)

 - Spicy - if you like it spicy, add extra Cayenne pepper.
 The serious heat seekers can add a little Calabrian chili paste.

-- Deluxe - for a truly decadent version of Sautéed Shrimp and Scallops, add chucks of lobster.
+- Deluxe - for a truly decadent version of Sautéed Shrimp and Scallops, add chunks of lobster.

-A good sauté pan is the best choice for preparing this Sautéed Shrimp and Scallops recipe.
-Confident cooks can use a stainless steel sauce pan, but a good quality non-stick pan with a heavy bottom works for even novice cooks.
-I love my non-stick Misen pans, but use what you have! (non-affiliate link.
-I just love these pans.)
+A good sauté pan is the only thing you need and the best choice for preparing the dish.
+Confident cooks can use a stainless steel saucepan, but a good quality non-stick pan with a heavy bottom works for even novice cooks.

 Serving and Storing

-Serving suggestion: I am a bit obsessed with shallow bowls at then moment.
+Serving suggestion: I am a bit obsessed with shallow serving bowls at the moment.
 Serving this dish in shallow bowls allows you to get seafood and rice in every bite.
 Plus, it just looks better and contains the broth better than a plate.